 4.52 As well as enjoying the seafront, leisure visitors come to the city to shop, eat out, and enjoy culture, the built heritage, entertainment and nightlife.
 The city has tapped into the growing short break and cultural tourism markets, still mainly at weekends, but this extends beyond the summer into the spring and autumn.
-It is also important to recognise the importance of the city's natural environment as a tourism asset and other areas of the city attractive to visitors.
-The Tourism Strategy identifies six tourism places across the city with a
+It is also important to recognise the importance of the city's natural environment, particularly the South Downs National Park as a tourism asset and other areas of the city attractive to visitors.
+The Tourism Strategy identifies six tourism places across the city with a specific character and role when visitors come to the city 169 and this has been addressed in the City Plan Part 1 through DA1- 5 and SA1- SA5.
+With only three miles between the sea and the South Downs at the widest point there is the potential for the city to become one of the UK's leading destinations for eco-tourism, reflecting the growing maturity of the city as a tourist destination and the need to create a stronger visitor experience between the city and the South Downs.
+Table 2 on page 25 sets out how this policy will help to deliver against the local targets under the One Planet principles, which is a strategic approach to enabling the city to live within environmental limits.